AuJUngZ/Unit-DevOps/readme.md

 ## Setup

+- Fork this repository to your own github account.
+- Add secrets variable to your forked repository.
+  - AWS_ACCOUNT_ID: Your AWS account ID.
+  - ECR_REGISTRY_ALIAS: Your ECR public repository alias.
+  - ECR_REPOSITORY: Your ECR public repository name.
+- Edit ArgoCD configuration to point to your ECR public repository.
+  - Edit the `deployment.yaml` file in the `argo-config` folder.

 ### If you want to test full operation on EKS cluster, you need to provision the cluster before.

 - Provision the VPC and EKS cluster using given terraform script. **I hope you have setup your AWS credentials and have access to the AWS account before running the script.**